BESS Sizer.

 · Example use

-A boutique hotel in Shillong runs a 380 kW peak demand, has 220 kWp of rooftop solar and a steep evening load.
-The sizer points at a 450 kWh LFP pack — large enough to shave the 6 to 9 PM peak and carry a slice of the night load.
+A boutique hotel in Shillong runs a 380 kW peak demand, has 220 kWp of rooftop solar stored for evening self-consumption and a steep evening load.
+The sizer points at a 610 kWh LFP pack with a 100 kW inverter — large enough to shave the 6 to 9 PM peak and carry a slice of the night load.
 The cell-cycle envelope holds the pack for fifteen-plus years of daily duty.

 · Frequently asked